Cool Cucumber Mint Sparkler

 Bring the sugar and water to a boil in a small saucepan and simmer just until the sugar melts, about 1 minute.
 Let cool.
 This is your simple syrup.

 Combine the cucumber juice, simple syrup, lime juice, mint and jalapeno and chill until ready to serve.
-Either pour or strain into glasses and top with Perrier.
+Pour into glasses and top with sparkling water.

 SOME GUIDELINES FOR "DRINKS FROM THE GARDEN"